wfr/ricochet-irc/README.md

 GPLv3

 ### Other
-Bugs can be reported on the [issue tracker](https://github.com/wfr/ricochet-irc/issues).
+Please report bugs in the [issue tracker](https://github.com/wfr/ricochet-irc/issues).

 ### Cash for coffee